tmarois/Filebase/README.md

 [![Build Status](https://travis-ci.org/tmarois/Filebase.svg?branch=master)](https://travis-ci.org/tmarois/Filebase) [![Coverage Status](https://coveralls.io/repos/github/tmarois/Filebase/badge.svg?branch=master)](https://coveralls.io/github/tmarois/Filebase?branch=master)

-A Simple but Powerful **Flat File Database** Storage.
-No need for MySQL or a expensive SQL server, in fact you just need your current site or application setup.
+A Simple but Powerful Flat File Database Storage.
+No need for MySQL or an expensive SQL server, in fact, you just need your current site or application setup.
 All database entries are stored in files ([formatted](https://github.com/tmarois/Filebase#2-formatting) the way you like).

 You can even modify the raw data within the files themselves without ever needing to use the API.
 And even better you can put all your files in **version control** and pass them to your team without having out-of-sync SQL databases.

 Doesn't that sound awesome?

 With Filebase, you are in complete control.
 Design your data structure the way you want.
-Use arrays and objects like you know how in php, and update and share your data with others and teams using version control.
+Use arrays and objects like you know how in PHP.
+Update and share your data with others and teams using version control.
 Just remember, upgrading your web/apache server is a lot less than your database server.

 ### Features